spapas/spapas.github.io/content/wagtail-tutorial.md

 The above adds a way to put ``related_links`` to a ``BlogIndexPage`` -- these related_links are the ``BlogPage``s that actually belong to the blog - so now, we can add a blog index page and add all our blog posts to it!

-The time has come to take a look at our fine blog: After we publish our blog index we click to the view live action and...
+Now that we've created the BlogPage and BlogIndexPage pages it's time to take a look at how we will actually display our blog...

-> TemplateDoesNotExist at /my-blog-index/

-> tutorial/blog_index_page.html

-:(

-A template seems to be missing -- actually we have totally forgoten about the presentation of our blog.

 Creating templates for *Page*s
 ------------------------------